CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.sshd_parameter_v1.rst

 The Unix: Sshd Parameter test is used to check the contents of an sshd configuration file, by looking at individual blocks of text.

-The textfilecontent54_object element is used to define the specific block(s) of text of a file(s) to be evaluated.
+The textfilecontent54_object element is used by a textfilecontent54_test to define the specific block(s) of text of a file(s) to be evaluated.
 The textfilecontent54_object will only collect regular files on UNIX systems.